beckn/PULSE-Specification/README.md

 The PULSE (Protocol for Unified Legal Services) is an adaptation of [beckn protocol](https://github.com/beckn/protocol-specifications) that aims to unify various online dispute resolution services through an interoperable API specification.
 Implementing DRoP will enable ecosystems/institutions seeking dispute resolution to easily discover and engage with multiple ODR service providers.

+This [outcome visualisation](https://docs.google.com/presentation/d/1cmLZCZfasZhUNzVe9AmCif5tZlvk_5_30W8fwGIo0sE/edit?usp=sharing) document provides an example of how the ODR service may be availed by a user and what each stage (Discovery, Ordering, Fulfillment and Post-Fulfillment) entails in the context of ODR.

 ## Release History